vict0rsch/deep_learning/lasagne/feedforward_lasagne_mnist_tutorial.md

 #Lasagne Tutorial

-This section will walk you through the code of `feedforward_lasagne_mnist.py`.
+This section will walk you through the code of [`feedforward_lasagne_mnist.py`](feedforward_lasagne_mnist.py), which I suggest you have open while reading.
 This tutorial is widely based on the [Lasagne mnist example](https://github.com/Lasagne/Lasagne/blob/master/examples/mnist.py).
 This official example is really well built and detailed, especially the comments in the code.
 The purpose here is to simplify a little bit the original code, make it similar to our [Keras example](../keras/) and understand in details what is happenning, when and why.

 If you are not yet familiar with what mnist is, please spend a couple minutes [there](http://yann.lecun.com/exdb/mnist/).
 It is basically a set of hadwritten digit images of size 28*28 (= 784) in greyscale (0-255).
 There are 60,000 training examples and 10,000 testing examples.
 The training examples could be also split into 50,000 training examples and 10,000 validation examples.